Formula One: Drivers

 Every team in Formula One must run two cars in every session in a Grand Prix weekend, and every team may use up to four drivers in a season.
-A team may also run two additional drivers during Free Practice sessions, which are often used to test potential new drivers for a career as a Formula One driver or gain experienced drivers to evaluate the car.
+A team may also run two additional drivers during Free Practice sessions, which are often used to test potential new drivers for a career as a Formula One driver or allow experienced drivers to evaluate the car.
 Most drivers are typically contracted for at least the duration of a season, with driver changes taking place in-between seasons.
-Recent years, however, have seen a move away from this trend, with teams replacing drivers like Daniel Ricciardo, Logan Sargeant and Jack Doohan mid-season.
+Recent years, however, have seen a move away from this trend, with teams replacing drivers such as Daniel Ricciardo, Logan Sargeant, and Jack Doohan mid-season.

-Each competitor must be in the possession of an FIA Super Licence to compete in a Grand Prix, which is issued to drivers who have met the criteria of success in junior motorsport categories and have achieved 300 km of running in a Formula One car in 2 days.
+Each competitor must be in the possession of an FIA Super Licence to compete in a Grand Prix, a licence that is issued to drivers who have met the criteria of success in junior motorsport categories and have achieved 300 km of running in a Formula One car in 2 days.
 Teams can also contract reserve drivers to stand in for regular drivers when necessary and develop the team's car.
-With the reduction in testing, however, the reserve drivers' role mainly takes places on a simulator, such as rFpro, which is used by most of the F1 teams.
+With the reduction in testing, however, the reserve drivers' role mainly takes place on a simulator, such as rFpro, which is used by most of the F1 teams.

-Each driver chooses an unassigned number from 2 to 99 (excluding 17, which was retired following the death of Jules Bianchi) upon entering Formula One and keeps that number during their time in the series.
+Each driver chooses an unassigned number from 2 to 99 (excluding 17, which was permanently retired following the death of Jules Bianchi) upon entering Formula One and keeps that number during their time in the series.
 The number one is reserved for the reigning Drivers' Champion, who retains their previous number and may choose to use it instead of the number one.
 At the onset of the championship, numbers were allocated by race organisers on an ad hoc basis from race to race.

 Permanent numbers were introduced for the season.
 Teams were allocated numbers in ascending order based on the Constructors' Championship standings at the end of the 1973 season.
-The teams would hold those numbers from season to season with the exception of the team with the World Drivers' Champion, which would swap its numbers with the one and two of the previous champion's team.
-New entrants were allocated spare numbers, with the exception of the number 13, which has only ever been used by Divina Galica and Pastor Maldonado.
+The teams would hold those numbers from season to season except for the team with the World Drivers' Champion, which would swap its numbers with the one and two of the previous champion's team.
+New entrants were allocated spare numbers, except for the number 13, which has only ever been used by Divina Galica and Pastor Maldonado.